meysius/docs/docker/README.md

 - `minikube ip` gives the ip of the cluster

 ### How it works?
+- A kubernetes cluster consists of one master and multiple nodes
+- Each node is a VM that can run different set of containers
+- A master is a VM with softwares installed to manage nodes
+- By default master decides what node should run a container
+- Deployments then will translate into passing a new desired state to master and master contineously tries to meet the desired state.
+This is called declarative deployment and is an alternative to imperative deployment which is what we have been doing before
+- In dev env we use `minikube`, in production AWS EKS, Google GKE
+- minikube -> create and run kubernetes cluster in your dev env
+- kubectl -> interacts with kubernetes cluster: what containers each node is running
 - kubernetes expects all images to already been built. so make sure they are pushed to docker hub
 - we need to make one config file per object
-- an object is a thing that exists in kubernetes cluster.
+- An object is a thing that exists in a kubernetes cluster.
-- An object has a kind: pod, StatefulSet, ReplicaController, Service, etc
+- An object has a kind: Pod, StatefulSet, ReplicaController, Service, etc
 - Each API version defines a different set of object kinds we can use
   - for example v1 has: componentStatus, Endpoints, Namespace, configMap, Event, Pod
 - Pod is an object that runs one or more closely related containers that has to be deployed and operate together